pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 ## Step 2: Deploy the TiDB cluster

-When you deploy a TiDB cluster, you can enable TLS across clusters, and set the `cert-allowed-cn` configuration item (for TiDB, the configuration item is `cluster-verify-cn`) to verify the CN (Common Name) of each component certificate across clusters.
+When you deploy a TiDB cluster, you can enable TLS between TiDB components, and set the `cert-allowed-cn` configuration item (for TiDB, the configuration item is `cluster-verify-cn`) to verify the CN (Common Name) of each component certificate between TiDB components.

 > **Note:**
 >